afeins19/obsdian/classNotes/Research/reads/Empowering Time Series Analysis/Notes.md

 There are specifically three components that can be leveraged to fine-tune LLMs.
 The input time series is first tokenized into an embedding based on proper tokenization techniques where proper prompts can be adopted to further enhance the time series representation.
 This lets LLMs to better comprehend prompt-enhanced time series embeddings and be fined tuned for downstream tasks.

 ### Direct Query of LLMs
-- **PromptCast** is the first work that directly conducts general time series forecasting in a sentence-to-sentence fashion using pre-trained LLLMs
+- **PromptCast** is the first work that directly conducts general time series forecasting in a sentence-to-sentence fashion using pre-trained LLMs
 - it uses prompt based time series forecasting that embeds lag information as well as instructions into the prompts and uses output sentences from the LLMs to conduct forecasting
 ### Time Series Tokenization
 encodes time series data into string based tokens so that LLMs can seamlessly encode time series as a series of natural language inputs so the LLMs can process them as any other sort of data.
 This section focuses on the design of tokenization schemes to represent time series data more effectively.